ROCm/instinct-docs/docs/data-science/hipDF.md

 By adopting the well-known cuDF API on AMD hardware, hipDF ensures compatibility and ease of use across various computing environments.
-This API compatibility enables existing cuDF workloads to be effortlessly transitioned to run on supported AMD devices, allowing you to use AMD's ROCm platform for your data processing tasks.
+This API compatibility enables existing cuDF workloads to be effortlessly transitioned to run on supported AMD devices, allowing you to use the ROCm platform for your data processing tasks.

 hipDF is currently in an Early Access state and is intended as a preview to the production ready release planned for later this year.